 7. Seppala Siberian Sleddog

-Seppala Siberian Sleddogs can be traced way back to the early years, making them one of the most ancient Canadian dog breeds.
-The Northeastern Siberian sled dogs were their ancestors, and the renowned dog driver Leonhard Seppala was credited with developing this breed.
+The Seppala Siberian Sleddogs can be traced way back to the early 1900s, making them one of the most ancient Canadian dog breeds.
+The Northeastern Siberian sled dogs were their ancestors, and the famed dog driver Leonhard Seppala was credited with breeding this dog.

 For a long time, the Seppala Siberian Sleddog and Siberian Husky were considered the same breed.
-However in the late 1990s, the Canadian agriculture authorities recognized it as an “evolving breed” and later became a distinct dog breed.
+But in the late 1990s, the Canadian agriculture authorities recognized Seppalas as an “evolving breed” and later became a distinct dog breed.